alotofdavid/beem/README.md

 -------------

 Copy the [beem_config.toml.sample](beem_config.toml.sample) file to `beem_config.toml` and edit the necessary fields based on how you'd like to run the bot.
-The config file format is [toml](https://github.com/toml-lang/toml). and the fields in this file are documented in comments.
+The config file format is [toml](https://github.com/toml-lang/toml), and the various field you can change are in this file are documented in comments.